Kutchan, Hokkaido: History

-1892: Cultivation begins by colonizers from Tokushima Prefecture who had settled in nearby Yoichi.
+In 1892 cultivation began by people from Tokushima Prefecture who had settled in nearby Yoichi.

-1893: The village of Kutchan is established.
-It falls under the jurisdiction of the Abuta village town office (present-day Tōyako).

-1896: The town office of Kutchan opens.
+In 1893 the village of Kutchan was established, falling under the jurisdiction of the Abuta village town office (present-day Tōyako).
+The town office of Kutchan opened in 1896.

-1899: Changes jurisdiction from Muroran Subprefecture (present-day Iburi Subprefecture) to Iwanai Subprefecture.
+In 1899 its jurisdiction changed from Muroran Subprefecture (present-day Iburi Subprefecture) to Iwanai Subprefecture.

-1906: Administered as a second-level municipality.
+From 1906 it was administered as a second-level municipality.